rawandahmad698/rawandahmad698/README.md

 <blockquote>

-I have been programming since I was 14, I prefer quality over quantity
+I have been programming since I was 14, and I have been working on a tens of projects since then.

 I'm genuinely passionate about writing great code, with maintainability in-mind.
 I care a lot about privacy and security, and I'm always looking to improve my skills.